 Instant Pot Pressure Cooker Cookbook: 500 Everyday Recipes for Beginners & Advanced Users

 - Spares exotic ingredients.
-A nice thing about this cookbook is that most of the ingredients will be things that are either already in many customers’ pantries or are common items found on a shopping list.
+A nice thing about this cookbook is that most of the ingredients will be things that are either already in many peoples’ pantries or are common items found on a shopping list.
 Other cookbooks may have key ingredients for recipes that are uncommon and maybe even unfamiliar to homecooks.

 - Spiral-bound option.
 For anyone who has tried to cook a recipe with their hands covered in dough or other sticky substance, it can be difficult to flip through or even keep open pages while in the midst of cooking a recipe.
 This book comes in a spiral-bound format, which makes accessing and examining pages easier than plain paperback.